explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 > Many of the niche details, like Table 1, are perhaps unnecessary for the main paper, when under consideration at an ML venue.

-We prefer to keep Table 1 in the body of the paper, to be explicit about the specific linguistic/quantitative LLM competencies evaluated in the paper; however it should be possible to streamline the figure a bit.
+We prefer to keep Table 1 in the body of the paper, to be explicit about the specific linguistic/quantitative LLM competencies evaluated in the paper; however it should be possible to streamline the figure a bit, perhaps by moving the example gold solutions to the appendix.
 We will also make a pass over the paper for other details that might be spurious for the ICLR audience.